 Intrepid believes half the fun of experiencing a new country is getting there, and getting around once there!
 Where possible, Intrepid uses local transport options and traditional modes of transport - which usually carry less of an environmental impact, support small local operators and are heaps more fun.

-Depending on which trip you're on, you may find yourself travelling by:
+Depending on which trip you're on while in Thailand, you may find yourself travelling by: